 Want to know how far the cable guy is from your house when he’s coming for a service call?
 Or need a cab for a trip across town?
 Would you like to painlessly find and rent a moving van to relocate?

 Google seems to have taken a shine to providing information about transit and driving directions.
-Looking at a new patent application from Google gives us a peek at ways they may help folks connect with taxi cabs, shuttles, and limousines, as well as finding local and long haul company transportation for goods and business service vehicles that are part of a fleet:
+Looking at a new patent application from Google gives us a peek at ways they may help with fleet management, helping folks connect with taxi cabs, shuttles, and limousines, as well as finding local and long haul company transportation for goods and business service vehicles that are part of a fleet:

 User location driven identification of service vehicles